 Safety During Strong Winds

-High winds can be just as dangerous and cause just as much damage as severe weather.
+High winds can be just as dangerous and damaging as severe weather.
 Learn how to protect yourself when they blow through.

 When You’re Caught Outside

-Seek shelter immediately if you can.
+Seek shelter immediately, if possible.
 However, if no buildings are in sight:

 - Avoid elevated areas.